asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Reinterpreting

-Because browsers can only send `GET` and `POST` requests, Rocket _reinterprets_ request methods under certain conditions.
+Because HTML forms can only be directly submitted as `GET` or `POST` requests, Rocket _reinterprets_ request methods under certain conditions.
 If a `POST` request contains a body of `Content-Type: application/x-www-form-urlencoded` and the form's **first** field has the name `_method` and a valid HTTP method name as its value (such as `"PUT"`), that field's value is used as the method for the incoming request.
 This allows Rocket applications to submit non-`POST` forms.
 The [todo example](@example/todo/static/index.html.tera#L47) makes use of this feature to submit `PUT` and `DELETE` requests from a web form.

 ## Dynamic Paths